-While you can make an educated guess at the formula for successful content for your particular audience, the only way to know for sure is to actually measure the engagement and user interaction you achieve with each piece of content.
+While you can make an educated guess at the formula for successful content for your particular audience, the only way to know for sure is to actually measure the amount and impact of content engagement and user interaction you achieve with each piece of content.
 Once you have some actual figures to work with, you can keep tweaking and testing until you find a winning formula.

 But how on earth do you go about measuring the value of user interactions?
 It’s notoriously difficult to measure the success of content marketing.
 Not because there’s nothing to measure (there are in fact dozens of valuable metrics you can track) but rather because the user journey, from consuming an initial piece of content through to making a sale or conversion, is rarely linear.

 Once you introduce content into your marketing mix, your funnel becomes more complicated and a lot harder to figure out.
 Maybe someone reads content published by you, remembers your brand name, and so decides to buy your product when they see it in a physical store.
 Maybe another person is an avid reader of your blog content every week, but it’s a year or more before you convert them into a paying customer.
 How do you even begin to unpack all this and figure out exactly what impact your content marketing is having?